Processing Data¶

 More than one filter can be added to a single south or north within a FogLAMP instance.
 Filters are placed in an ordered pipeline of filters that are applied to the data in the order of the pipeline.
 The output of the first filter becomes the input to the second.
 Filters can thus be combined to perform complex sets of operations on a particular data stream into FogLAMP or out of FogLAMP.

-The same filter plugin can appear in multiple places within a filter pipeline, a different instance is created for each and each one has its own configuration.
+The same filter plugin can appear in multiple places within a filter pipeline.
+A different instance is created for each and each one has its own configuration.
+Pipelines can also contain branches to allow parallel processing of data.

 In the following example we will add a filter to a south service.
 The filter we will use is the expression filter and we will convert the incoming value to a logarithmic scale.
 The south plugin used in this simple example is the sinusoid plugin that creates a simulated sine wave.